NorthStarUAS/insgnss_tools/README.md

 Navigation (EKF) toolbox with python wrappers.
 Suitable for use in small UAS applications.
 The code is structured with dual C++ and python interfaces.
-It includes a plotting librar for comparing filters or configurations.
+It includes a plotting library for comparing filters or configurations.

 This code project was original put together by Hamid Mokhtarzadeh